-> When the push arm is being driven IN, positive current to the motor comes via the Normally Closed (NC) contact of the IN limit switch.
+When the push arm is being driven IN, positive current to the motor comes via the Normally Closed (NC) contact of the IN limit switch.
 When the push arm reaches the fully in position it operates the IN switch which breaks the current path.
-The drive voltage is then transferred to the Normally Open (NO) contact, and can be used to drive another actuator in a daisy chain.
+The drive voltage is then transferred to the Normally Open (NO) contact (ie terminal3), and can be used to drive another actuator in a daisy chain.

 When the polarity is reversed, the negative voltage reaches the motor terminal via the diode from terminal 1, even though the NC contact of the limit switch is open.
-The positive voltage reaches the motor via the NO contact of the OUT limit switch, which is in the operated position until the push arm reaches the OUT end of its travel.
-When the push arm passes the OUT limit switch, the switch breaks the current flow to the motor, and its NC contact transfers the drive voltage which can be used to drive another actuator in a daisy chain.
+The positive voltage reaches the motor via the NO contact of the OUT limit switch (terminal 5), which is in the operated position until the push arm reaches the OUT end of its travel.
+When the push arm passes the OUT limit switch, the switch breaks the current flow to the motor, and its NC contact (terminal 4) transfers the drive voltage which can be used to drive another actuator in a daisy chain.

 Subsequent actuators in the daisy chain are connected with terminals 1 and 6 connected to 1 and 6 of the previous actuator, terminal 2 connected to 3 of the previous actuator, and terminal 5 connected to 4 of the previous actuator.

-The diodes are needed so that the motor is stopped by the limit switch when travelling in one direction, but so the motor can drive in the opposite direction.
+The diodes are needed so that the motor is stopped by the limit switch when traveling in one direction, but so the motor can drive in the opposite direction.
 The diodes do not carry current most of the time, since for most of the travel of the push arm the limit switches are not at their limits.
 However the diodes need to be capable of carrying the starting current of the motor.

 I used diodes of type 1N5819 which have a continuous current rating of 1 Amp and a surge rating of 25A.